meltyourface/blank/posts/Ceremonial-Magic/Ritual-Tetrahedron-Based-Sanctuary-for-Advanced-Magical-Workings/index.md

 ## "The Ritual of the Sanctified Tetrahedron"

-Purpose: To create a ceremonial space using sacred geometry and elemental correspondences, with the invocation of related deities and spirits, thus forming an energetically potent atmosphere for advanced magical workings.
+**Purpose**: To create a ceremonial space using sacred geometry and elemental correspondences, with the invocation of related deities and spirits, thus forming an energetically potent atmosphere for advanced magical workings.

 Tools and Materials:
 1. Salt, representing Earth.